nirai-compiler/src/README.md

 ## Before we begin

 Download the following projects linked below and place them in the expected folder structure.
 If you do not have a folder named *Nirai*, make one somewhere on your computer.
-I personally have mine on my mac at `/Users/Michael/Nirai/`.

 Expected folder structure:

 > Nirai/

 > [Nirai/panda3d/](https://github.com/nirai-compiler/panda3d)

 > [Nirai/panda3d/thirdparty/](https://github.com/nirai-compiler/thirdparty)

 > [Nirai/src/](https://github.com/nirai-compiler/src/)

 > [Nirai/sample-project/](https://github.com/nirai-compiler/sample-project)

 > [Nirai/python/](https://github.com/nirai-compiler/python/)

 You will need to have *CMake* in order to build *Nirai's Python*.
 You can obtain a copy of *CMake* via your local OS' package manager (such as *Brew*), or obtain it directly from their website [here](https://cmake.org/download/).